hackclub/hackclub/workshops/beat_maker/README.md

 })
 ```

-So we are almost done all we need to do is use the jQuery selector which is `$` to select classes and check for actions, we want to load and play a sound when the mouse key is down and we will do that with the following code:
+We are almost done—all we need to do is use the jQuery selector (`$`) to select classes and check for actions.
+We want to load and play a sound when the mouse key is down, which we can implement like this:

 ```javascript
 $(document).ready(function () {